JingRonggg/DSAI-project/README.md

 ## What did we learn from this project?
 - Handling insufficent data using bootstrapping methods
+- Necessary precautions taken to ensure that bootstrapped data are consistent with results based on the normal model
 - Natural Language Processing, Use of nlkt library
 - Usage of Multi-Output regressor to check for non-linear relationship
 - Concepts about Stemming, Lemmatization and Tokenizing under Natural Language Processing